coreyoconnor/kdenlive-dev/README.md

 - implied: fail if using multiple threads, GL, and no thread management hooks.
 - implied: document requirement that real time plus no multi threading requires a valid GL context for application's use of MLT (get frame specifically).
 - be explicit in docs as to the potential cost of get_frame.
-Encourage async solutions where immediate display is not required.
+Encourage solutions that share frame data.

 ## for kdenlive

 - clip properties updates async
-- clip thumbnails update async?
+- clip thumbnails update async
   - these are *currently* safe as all possible Clips do not require GL
   - QuartzComposer